Going to College with a Blueberry iMac

 There were definite pros and cons to owning an iMac in the late 1990s/early 2000s.
 As silly as it seems to me now, I really liked the way it looked.
 This was years before I figured out I wanted to be a graphic designer, but even then, I had an eye for design.
 I also really liked USB.
 There were lots of cool new peripherals and gadgets on the market, and even if I couldn’t afford most of them, I still liked seeing them at the computer store.
 I also liked the all-in-one design, so that I didn’t have a huge tangle of wires running everywhere.
 My Blueberry iMac allowed me to keep my desk neat and minimalist.
 The compact design also made it relatively easy to cart back to my parents’ house on a school break, though at 35 pounds (16 kg), it was far from portable.

 While I was happy with my decision to get an iMac, there were a lot of things I didn’t like.
 Apple was not nearly as popular as it is nowadays, so I was the only guy on my floor who didn’t have a PC.
 And in fact, my classmates made of fun my fruity colored computer, implying that I wasn’t a real man just because I didn’t own a beige box.
-I didn’t let this phase me too much, but it was still tiring to hear.
+I didn’t let this faze me too much, but it was still tiring to hear.
 But the real issue with the iMac was how hard it was to get information on and off of it.

 The iMac didn’t have a floppy drive.
 It couldn’t use existing SCSI drive and it had no internal expansion slots.
 There were three ways to get data on the computer and two ways to get it off.
 You could use the CD-ROM drive to get programs and data onto your machine, but the early generations of iMacs could only read CDs.
 They couldn’t burn them.
 That left the Internet (via modem or Ethernet) and the USB ports.
 While I had broadband in the college dorms, my parents still had dial-up.
 Moreover, there was no real cloud storage back then.
 Even emailing a file was hard.
 Finally, there was USB.
 At first USB drives were scarce.
 They soon because more popular, but with USB 1.1 ports, even reading a simple thumb drive was slow and frustrating.

 No discussion of the iMac would be complete without a mention of the “hockey puck” mouse.
 This was the ultimate example of form over function.
 While the included USB keyboard gave me no problems, the mouse was a nightmare.
 It was designed as a perfect circle, reflecting Steve Jobs obsession with simple geometric shapes.
 It looked kind of cool, but the circular design made it hard to feel which side of the mouse was on the “top”.
 You always had to look down to make sure it was oriented correctly.
 Plus is was way too tiny for a big guy like me.
 I soon went out and bought a USB mouse from Microsoft.
-Not only was it mouse shaped, it also had five buttons and the then-new optical technology.
+Not only was it mouse-shaped, it also had five buttons and the then-new optical technology.
 I ditched that damn hockey puck and never looked back.

 My iMac suffered from 1.0 Syndrome.
 Later revisions came with USB 2.0 ports and rewritable CD drives.
 By the time I finished college, my machine was pretty out of date.
 I tried upgrading it to the new UNIX-based Mac OS X, though this just slowed down the aging processor.
 When I moved back home, I found myself using the family computer more and more.
-When my dad got a new computer for his law office, I inherited one of his old IBM machines.
+Then when my dad got a new computer for his law office, I inherited one of his old IBM machines.
 When it came time to move to Samoa, I sold my Apple with most of my other worldly belongs.
 I’ve had many machines since, mostly Windows PCs, but I still have fond memories of my old Blueberry iMac.

 Did you own an iMac back in the day?
 If so, let me know your memories in the comment section.